-|Saturated Fat 1g||6%|
+|Saturated Fat 2g||12%|

-|Total Carbohydrate 48g||17%|
+|Total Carbohydrate 1g||0%|

-|Dietary Fiber 31g||110%|
+|Dietary Fiber 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-We are used to seeing fried or Cajun-style catfish on menus or in cookbooks, but this mild and somewhat dense fish is also delicious when grilled.
+We are used to seeing fried or Cajun-style or blackened catfish on menus or in cookbooks, but this mild and somewhat dense fish is also delicious when grilled.
 And because it has a sweet flavor, this type of fish doesn't need a lot of seasoning.
-In this recipe, the catfish fillets are simply flavored with freshly ground black pepper and Worcestershire sauce before being cooked over hot coals.
-Perfect served with fresh creamed corn and stir-fried spinach with garlic.
+This recipe is quick and easy, with a simple coating of flavorful Worcestershire sauce and black pepper.

-- 1 pound skinless catfish fillets
+1 pound catfish fillets

-- 2 teaspoons Worcestershire sauce
+2 teaspoons Worcestershire sauce

-- 1 teaspoon freshly ground black pepper
+1 teaspoon freshly ground black pepper

 Even some of the most confident cooks become a bit skittish when grilling fish fillets.
 There is a fear of the fish falling apart and through the grates, and sticking to the grill when trying to flip over.
 But by following a few tips you can be assured that you will achieve fish grilling success.